iam-peekay/personal-website/content/posts/2015-12-17_How-the-Web-Works-Part-II--Client-Server-Model---the-Structure-of-a-Web-Application-735b4b6d76e3.md

 ---
+template: post
+title: >-
-title: "How the Web Works Part II: Client-Server Model & the Structure of a Web Application"
+  How the Web Works Part II: Client-Server Model & the Structure of a Web Application
+slug: >-
+  /posts/how-the-web-works-part-ii-client-server-model-the-structure-of-a-web-application/
+draft: false
 date: 2015-12-17T16:12:36.558Z
-template: "post"
-draft: false
-slug: "/posts/how-the-web-works-part-ii-client-server-model-the-structure-of-a-web-application/"
-category: ""
-tags: [Web Development,Tech,Programming,Design,Technology]
+description: >-
-description: "In my previous post, we dived into how the web works on a basic level, including the interaction between a client (your computer) and a server (another computer which responds to the client’s…"
+  In my previous post, we dived into how the web works on a basic level, including the interaction between a client (your computer) and a server (another computer which responds to the client’s…
+category: How it works
+tags:
+  - Web Development
+  - Tech
+  - Programming
+  - Design
+  - Technology
 ---

 ### How the Web Works Part II: Client-Server Model & the Structure of a Web Application